The following examples demonstrate how SELinux increases security:

 SELinux can confine Linux users.
-A number of confined SELinux users exist in SELinux policy.
+A number of confined SELinux users exist in the SELinux policy.
 Linux users can be mapped to confined SELinux users to take advantage of the security rules and mechanisms applied to them.
 For example, mapping a Linux user to the SELinux

 user, results in a Linux user that is not able to run (unless configured otherwise) set user ID (setuid) applications, such as

 , as well as preventing them from executing files and applications in their home directory.
 If configured, this prevents users from executing malicious files from their home directories.
 See Section 3.3, “Confined and Unconfined Users”

 Increased process and data separation.
 Processes run in their own domains, preventing processes from accessing files used by other processes, as well as preventing processes from accessing other processes.
 For example, when running SELinux, unless otherwise configured, an attacker cannot compromise a Samba server, and then use that Samba server as an attack vector to read and write to files used by other processes, such as MariaDB databases.